 When something goes wrong early in your day (break a nail, running late, a challenge at work) you might have a tendency to do what Dr. Michael Mantell calls “awfulizing” or “terriblizing” and you start expecting the rest of your day to go down the drain too.

 Don’t go down that mental rabbit hole.
 As he suggests, “plan for the good, deal with the bad.”

 Ever sip a cup of coffee slowly because it tastes so good and it’s the perfect temperature?
 You don’t want your happy moment with your warm coffee to end, so you sip slowly.
 This is savoring.

-Savoring is a way to make your happiness moments last longer.
-Savor vacation by taking pictures to enjoy later.
-Savor your family by putting your phone down, and looking around and feeling appreciative.
+Savoring is a way to make your happy moments last longer.
+Savor your vacation by taking pictures to enjoy later.
+Savor your family by putting your phone down, looking around, and feeling appreciative.
 Savor by immersing yourself in the present moment.

 20. Send an email.

 Our social connections with others are instrumental to our happiness.
 Foster your relationships by expressing appreciation for the people in your life—both personally and professionally.
 What if you sent one positive email each week to someone?

 Nothing can make you feel more gratitude than knowing you helped someone else to be happier.
 Share this ultimate gratitude list with someone you care about.

 Tell us: Do you have a gratitude practice?
 We’d love to hear about it below.